corgigo/corgigo.github.io/content/posts/best-powerpoint-to-video-converters.md

 Synthesia Paid plans to start at $30 per month and includes additional features such as custom avatars, custom backgrounds, closed captions, and Import PowerPoints.

-### [Powtoon](https://www.powtoon.com/powtoon-for-powerpoint) -  Your PowerPoint to a video in a click
+### [Powtoon](https://www.powtoon.com/powtoon-for-powerpoint) -  Transform PowerPoint presentations to videos ｜ PowerPoint to Video Converter

-Powtoon is a tool that enables users to transform their PowerPoint presentations into engaging videos.
+Powtoon is powerpoint to video converter in that enables users to transform their PowerPoint presentations into engaging videos.
 The tool is designed to be user-friendly and requires no video editing skills.
 Users can import their PPTx files and watch as they convert to videos.
 The tool also provides users with access to royalty-free footage, images, animations, characters, voiceovers, or music to enhance their videos.

 **Pros:**